The Path of Destiny

 Cyclone was lost.

 The vaporeon wearily stumbled across the shifting sand, ignoring the pain that seared across his scorched paw pads.
 He was far too dehydrated to manage even the simplest water attack, even now, when he needed it most.
-He regretted the day hed made the decision to travel with the boy instead of being released back to his forest home.
+He regretted the day he’d made the decision to travel with the boy instead of being released into a forest.
 But the water stone had been far too tempting.

-Realizing that he needed to keep going, or else perish, the vaporeon staggered to his feet, only to fall again.
+Realizing that he needed to keep going, or else perish, the vaporeon staggered to his feet, only to fall.
 He tried yet again; once, twice, and a third time.
-All attempts failed.
+All his attempts failed.

-There were rocks close by him, and it looked as if they had once been deeply covered in sand.
+There were rocks close by, and it looked as if they had once been deeply covered in sand.
 Another bright flash of light made him blink.
 He crawled closer.
 His eyes widened as he reached the burning-hot stones, noticing what looked like a deep green emerald placed firmly into a crack between three different rocks.
 He stared, perplexed, at the stone.
-It looked far too tightly jammed between the rocks to be pried loose, but out of curiosity, he reached out with his paw and touched its shiny surface.
+It looked far too tightly jammed to be pried loose, but out of curiosity, he reached out with his paw and touched the center of its shiny surface.
 What felt like raw energy surged through his body, and his eyes widened in shock, his mouth open in a silent scream.

 Then it all went dark.

 Rosie’s cage now seemed very, very small.
 After evolving, she was quite a bit bigger than she had been before, and although still small by a ninetales’s standards, she wasn’t small enough for the cage.
 The ceiling was far too low to allow her to stand, and she found it hard to turn around in the narrow space.